Learning to Relax workshops

 The details of the workshops will be listed below from February 2019, and will be updated regularly, so please check back for workshops that become available throughout the year.

-Cancer Council Queensland has a relaxation booklet and CD which can be ordered by calling 13 11 20 Monday to Friday 9am to 5pm (excluding public holidays).
+Cancer Council Queensland has a relaxation booklet and CD which can be ordered by calling Cancer Council 13 11 20 Monday to Friday 9am to 5pm (excluding public holidays).
 If you prefer you can download the booklet and listen to the relaxation audio files or watch the Learning to relax podcasts.

 Interested in our Mindfulness Programs?
 Please go to our page on Mindfulness Programs.